TotallyInformation/node-red-contrib-uibuilder/README.md

 **Please Note** that:

+* v3.1.3+ no longer installs vue and bootstrap-vue, if you want to use those, install them separately.
 * v3+ no longer supports Internet Explorer, it requires Node.js v10+ and Node-RED v1+
 * v3+ includes breaking changes from v2, please see the [CHANGELOG](CHANGELOG.md) for details.
 * v2+ includes breaking changes from v1, please see the [CHANGELOG-v2](/docs/CHANGELOG-v2.md) for details.